Definition and Background of Gardnerella Vaginalis

 Diagnosis of Gardnerella Vaginalis

 Microscopic evaluation of the bacteria flora is informative while looking for evidence of changes in the overall bacterial predominance, thus normally lactobacilli (large gram-positive rods) is predominant, in BV coccobacilli dominant over any other microflora (anaerobes) with reduction in population of lactobacilli.

-Vaginal cultures is used in order to exclude other pathogenic growth apart from G. vaginalis, namely, Trichomonas species, C. trachomatis, N. gonorrhoeae.
+Vaginal cultures are used in order to exclude other pathogenic growth apart from G. vaginalis, namely: Trichomonas species, C. trachomatis, N. gonorrhea.
 G. vaginalis detected in 100% of BV, and in 70% of asymptomatic BV.

 Colposcopy reflects clean, translucent mucus in external cervical os and opaque vaginal contents in the rear vaginal vault.
 “Spotted” images visible after Schiller test are pathognomic colposcopic features of Gardnerella vaginalis infection.

-All patients with BV have to be prescribed appropriate treatment based on the results of clinical examination and cytological test.
+The treatment of Gardnerella vaginalis have to be prescribed appropriate based on the results of clinical examination and cytological test.
 For the pharmacotherapy of Gardnerella vaginalis, doctors recommend metronidazole, metronidazole gel or clindamycin cream.
 Antibacterial therapy has to be taken into account in the first order while pharmacological treatment.

-Patients taking treatment with metronidazole have to refrain from alcohol during all course and 24 hours afterwords; clindamycin cream softens latex of condoms and diaphragms for 5 days after use.
+Patients taking treatment with metronidazole have to refrain from alcohol during the entire course and 24 hours afterward; clindamycin cream softens the latex of condoms and diaphragms for 5 days after use.